-Bobby is co-founder and CEO of Tarsus.
+Bobby is co-founder, President, and CEO of Tarsus.
 He has co-founded and built three companies advancing pioneering chronic disease treatments; provided leadership and strategic guidance through discovery, development, and commercialization; and has led several successful fundraising efforts, including the Tarsus initial public offering.
 Bobby previously served as CEO and Chief Medical Officer of Metavention.
 He also serves on the boards of Vibrato Medical and the nonprofit Octane.

 Bobby began his biotechnology career as an investor and entrepreneur with Versant Ventures and Third Rock Ventures.
 He previously completed a residency in internal medicine and was an attending hospitalist at Brigham and Women’s Hospital.
 He received an M.D. from Harvard Medical School (Harvard-MIT Health Sciences and Technology), a Ph.D. in chemistry from Oxford University as a Rhodes Scholar, and a B.A. in physics from Rice University.

 Michael is a co-founder and Chairman of the Board of Tarsus.
 He is also co-founder, CEO and serves on the board of Presidio Medical.
 He formerly served as Chairman of Oyster Point Pharma, Inc. (NASDAQ: OYST).
 He was also previously Vice President, Neurostimulation for Allergan (an AbbVie company) after serving as CEO of Oculeve, Inc., which was acquired by Allergan.
 He received a B.E. degree in biomedical engineering from Vanderbilt University and M.S. and Ph.D. degrees in biomedical engineering from Case Western Reserve University.
 He is a graduate of Stanford University’s Biodesign Fellowship and Vision Research Fellowship.
 He has numerous patents and peer-reviewed publications.